Getting Started with Your Procurement Process

 We recommend that you pay your invoices when you receive them.
 This saves any potential problems in forgetting and maybe incurring extra costs for being late.
 Plus, your supplier will appreciate the fact that you pay on time, every time.
 This will stand you in good stead and will establish a top rapport between both parties.

-Having a great relationship with your supplier is massively beneficial when working within an embroidery business.
+Having a great relationship with your supplier is massively beneficial when working within an embroidery company.
 From time to time they may include extra materials at little or no cost due to your loyalty.
 Or, should anything, unfortunately, go wrong and you can’t make your payment, they’ll look favourably on you if you have a good track record.

 Step 6 – Delivery and Audit of the Order